jarrodmillman/pose-stats/description.md

   hugely successful `R` book: "Introduction to Statistical Learning with Applications in R".
 - Matt Haberland is assistant professor of the bioResource and agricultural engineering at California Polytechnic State University.
-He is the maintainer of `scipy.stats`, which provdes a large number of probability distributions, summary and frequency statistics, correlation functions and statistical tests, masked statistics, kernel density estimation, quasi-Monte Carlo functionality, and more.
+He is the maintainer of `scipy.stats`, which provides a large number of probability distributions, summary and frequency statistics, correlation functions and statistical tests, masked statistics, kernel density estimation, quasi-Monte Carlo functionality, and more.

 ## Long term vision

-* Community meetings (training, governance)

 As described above, the current state of open source statistical software is mixed.
 The `R` community has many individual or small group contributors, though many lack proper training in best practices for open source software.
 In the